-The multiple imputation chained equation (MICE) process is illustrated in Figure 1.
-The first stage, also termed the imputation stage, involves creating a complete data set by substituting the missing values with estimated values using a multiple imputation (MI) method based on the type of variable(s).
+The first stage of the multiple imputation chained equation (MICE) process, also termed the imputation stage, involves creating a complete data set by substituting the missing values with estimated values using a multiple imputation (MI) method based on the type of variable(s).
 The second stage, called the analysis stage, involves analyzing the complete data in the first stage with a statistical method of interest.
 The pooling stage, which is the final stage, generates single point estimates for the missing observations by merging the analyzed results in the second stage.